Black Ivory: Career

 The group recorded several uptempo songs in the disco vein, such as "Big Apple Rock", "Walking Downtown (On a Saturday Night)", "What Goes Around (Comes Around)" and, later, "Mainline" but, not being known for the style, they were unable to compete when disco became the dominant music style.
 While he was with Black Ivory, Burgess frequently collaborated with Adams in writing songs.
 He also wrote the groups' hit, "Mainline", which featured Russell Patterson on lead and was recorded while he was on hiatus from the group.
 After Burgess left in 1977, Bascombe and Patterson continued on as a duo until the early 1980s before disbanding.

 In 1995, the group reunited and returned to the stage on the Classic Soul circuit, featuring all three original members, with Stuart Bascombe doing most of the leads.
 They have been performing and recording together ever since.
 In recent years, Black Ivory has released a Christmas single entitled "Snow", written by Burgess and Patterson, and in November 2011, Black Ivory composed, produced and released a new album, Continuum on their own label SLR Records.

-Black Ivory are one of the featured artists in the award-winning 2018 documentary, Mr. Soul!! a film based on the host and executive producer of Soul!, Ellis Haizlip, the first "black Tonight Show".
+Black Ivory are one of the featured artists and commentators in the award-winning 2018 documentary, Mr. Soul!! a film based on the host and executive producer of Soul!, Ellis Haizlip, the first "black Tonight Show".
 In 1968, Soul! was launched as a local, New York broadcast.
 In 1969, the series rolled out nationwide on PBS, on WNET Channel 13.
 Haizlip had produced over 130 hour-long shows featuring an array of guests.

 Leroy Burgess and Stuart Bascombe are contributing writers on the single, "Gettin' Up" on rapper and musician Q-Tip's nominated Best Rap Album of The Year, The Renaissance (Q-Tip album), at the 52nd Annual Grammy Awards.
 Rapper Eminem won Best Rap Album of the Year for "Relapse".

 Black Ivory celebrated their 50th Anniversary in 2019 in the music industry.
 They received multiple awards and proclamations throughout 2019 commemorating their milestone including a 13-page article in the London magazine, The Soul Survivors.
 They performed and received awards at London's Famous Jazz Cafe on October 19, 2019.

+In 2022, Black Ivory along with the entire cast of, Mr. Soul!
+The Movie, received Peabody Awards for Best Documentary.

-As of 2022, Black Ivory is one of the only soul/R&B groups from the 1970s who are still performing with all of the original members from their first recordings.
+As of 2023, Black Ivory is one of the only soul/R&B groups from the 1970s who are still performing with all of the original members from their first recordings.